 On the onboarding screen, choose a team name.
 The team name is a unique identifier for your Zero Trust organization.
 Users will enter this team name when they enroll their device.

 Complete your onboarding by selecting a subscription plan and entering your payment details.
-If you chose the Teams Free plan, please note this step is still needed, but you won’t be charged.
+If you chose the Zero Trust Free plan, this step is still needed but you will not be charged.

-Welcome to the Cloudflare for Teams dashboard!
-Your account has been created.
-You can now explore a list of one-click actions we have designed to help you kickstart your experience with Teams.
+Welcome to Cloudflare Zero Trust!
+You can now explore a list of one-click actions we have designed to help you kickstart your Zero Trust experience.

 Install the WARP client on your devices

-If you want to enable security features such as Browser Isolation, HTTP filtering, AV scanning, and device posture, or connect networks to Cloudflare, here are the next step you need to take:
+If you want to enable security features such as Browser Isolation, HTTP filtering, AV scanning, and device posture, or connect networks to Cloudflare, here are the next steps you need to take:

 Next, define .
-Create device enrollment rules to define which users in your organization should be able to connect devices to your organization’s Teams setup.
+Create device enrollment rules to define which users in your organization should be able to connect devices to your organization’s Zero Trust setup.
 As you create your rule, you will be asked to select which login method you would like users to authenticate with.

 Install the on your devices.
 Advanced security features including HTTP traffic inspection require users to install and trust the Cloudflare root certificate on their machine or device.
 If you are installing certificates manually on all your devices, these steps will need to be performed on each new device that is to be subject to HTTP filtering.

-Log in to your organization’s Cloudflare for Teams instance from your devices.
-On your device, navigate to the Settings section in the WARP client and insert your organization’s team name.
+Log in to your organization’s Cloudflare Zero Trust instance from your devices.
+On your device, go to the Settings section in the WARP client and insert your organization’s team name.